zakraicik/LaunchPad/README.md

 The platform uses a standardized error code system across all contracts for consistency:

 - Error codes are represented as uint8 constants
-- Each error comes with relevant context (addresses, amounts) for debugging
+- Each error comes with relevant context (addresses, amounts, campaign IDs) for debugging
 - Events are emitted for all significant state changes
+- Campaign-specific errors include campaign IDs for easier tracing

 ---